PButcher/PButcher/README.md

 ### Hi there 👋, I'm Pete.

-I'm a Postdoc with the [Visualization, Data, Modelling and Graphics Research Group](https://www.bangor.ac.uk/computer-science-and-electronic-engineering/research/vdgm.php.en) at Bangor University in North Wales, UK.
+I'm a Postdoc with the [Immersive Environments Lab](https://bangor-iel.github.io) at Bangor University in North Wales, UK.

 <!--
 **PButcher/PButcher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.